BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

     - Hidden Power
     - Air Slash

 First time we have to fight Bennett solo since he became an Elite Four member, as well.
-He uses Rainbow Field, where 5 of his Pokemon get a boost to SpA and a Wish with their seeds.
+He uses Rainbow Field, where 5 of his Pokémon get a boost to SpA and a Wish with their seeds.
 There are also tons of boosts to many of his moves.
 The field's Serene Grace effect also means that there is a high chance that Silver Wind will omniboost - if Pheromosa gets this, it's likely a game over.
 Flora's team being weak to Bug and Fire doesn't help.

-To win, I will once again recommend Trick Room - Volcarona, Delphox, Pheromosa, Ribombee are all fast and frail, so your own slow Pokemon with Flora's Ferrothorn can potentially be key here.
+To win, I will once again recommend Trick Room - Volcarona, Delphox, Pheromosa, Ribombee are all fast and frail, so your own slow Pokémon with Flora's Ferrothorn can potentially be key here.
 Other options exist too, like making it rain and sweeping with Swift Swim users, for example.

 Talk to Bennett before proceeding if you'd like.